Democratic Kampuchea: Administrative

 The Khmer Rouge government did away with all former Cambodian traditional administrative divisions.
 Instead of provinces, Democratic Kampuchea was divided into geographic zones, derived from divisions established by the Khmer Rouge when they fought against the Khmer Republic led by General Lon Nol.
-There were seven zones, namely the Northwest, the North, the Northeast, the East, the Southwest, the West and the center, plus two Special Regions, i.e. the Kratie Special Region no 505 and (before mid-1977) the Siemreap Special Region no 106.
+There were seven zones, namely the Northwest, the North, the Northeast, the East, the Southwest, the West and the center, plus two Special Regions, i.e. the Kratié Special Region no 505 and (before mid-1977) the Siemreap Special Region no 106.

 The regions were subdivided into smaller areas or tâmbán.
 These were known by numbers, which were assigned without a seemingly coherent pattern.
 Villages were also subdivided into 'groups' (ក្រុម krŏm) of 15–20 households who were led by a group leader (មេក្រុម mé krŏm).

 Legal

 The Khmer Rouge also dismantled the legal and judicial structures of the Khmer Republic.
 There were no courts, judges, laws or trials in Democratic Kampuchea and the "people's courts" stipulated in Article 9 of the constitution were never established.
 The old legal structures were replaced by re-education, interrogation and security centres where former Khmer Republic officials and supporters as well as others were detained and executed.